Hawthorne001/dynamics365smb-docs/business-central/admin-how-to-modify-table-mappings-for-synchronization.md

 ## Mapping integration fields

 Mapping tables is only the first step.
 You must also map the fields on the tables.
 Integration field mappings link fields in [!INCLUDE[prod_short](includes/prod_short.md)] tables with corresponding columns in [!INCLUDE[prod_short](includes/cds_long_md.md)], and determine whether to synchronize data in each table.
 The standard table mapping that [!INCLUDE[prod_short](includes/prod_short.md)] provides includes field mappings, but you can change the mappings.
-For more information, see [Viewing Table Mappings](admin-synchronizing-business-central-and-sales.md#tip-for-admins-viewing-table-mappings).
+Learn more in [Viewing Table Mappings](admin-synchronizing-business-central-and-sales.md#tip-for-admins-viewing-table-mappings).

 > [!Note]
 > If you are using an on-premises version of [!INCLUDE[prod_short](includes/prod_short.md)], integration field mappings are defined in table 5336 Integration Field Mapping.

 You can manually map the fields, or you can automate the process by mapping multiple fields at the same time based on criteria for matching their values.
-For more information, see [To couple multiple records based on field value matching](admin-how-to-couple-and-synchronize-records-manually.md).
+Learn more in [To couple multiple records based on field value matching](admin-how-to-couple-and-synchronize-records-manually.md).

 ### Handle differences in field values

 Sometimes the values in the fields that you want to map are different.
 For example, in [!INCLUDE[crm_md](includes/crm_md.md)] the language code for the United States is "U.S.," but in [!INCLUDE[prod_short](includes/prod_short.md)] it's "US."
 That means you must transform the value when you synchronize data.
 You can specify transformation rules for the fields on the **Integration Table Mappings** page by choosing **Mapping**, and then **Fields**.
 Predefined rules are provided, but you can also create your own.
-For more information, see [Transformation Rules](across-how-to-set-up-data-exchange-definitions.md#transformation-rules).
+Learn more in [Transformation Rules](across-how-to-set-up-data-exchange-definitions.md#transformation-rules).

 ### Handle missing option values

 [!INCLUDE[prod_short](includes/cds_long_md.md)] contains option set columns that provide values that you can map to [!INCLUDE[prod_short](includes/prod_short.md)] fields of the type **Option** for automatic synchronization.
 During synchronization, nonmapped options are ignored and the missing options are appended to the related [!INCLUDE[prod_short](includes/prod_short.md)] table and added to the **CDS Option Mapping** system table to be handled manually later.
 For example, by adding the missing options in either product and then updating the mapping.
-For more information, see [Handling Missing Option Values](admin-cds-missing-option-values.md).
+Learn more in [Handling Missing Option Values](admin-cds-missing-option-values.md).

 ## Couple records